dwave-training/portfolio-optimization/README.md

       - Initialize the CQM object called `cqm`, and import any necessary packages

-      - Add a constraint to the CQM to choose exactly two stocks
+      - Add a constraint to the CQM to choose exactly two stocks.
+Use the label 'choose k stocks'.

       - Set an objective function in the CQM to maximize returns